ryjonespdx/menu-venue/README.md

 # Menu Venue

-A web application for restaurants to upload their menus in a quick, clean format.
+A web application built using Node.js and Express that allows small/local restaurants to upload their menus in a quick, clean, and easy format.
+Utilizes Google Maps API to allow users to search for restaurants based upon cuisine or location.

 # Setup

 1. Install Node.js from https://nodejs.org/en/
 2. In your working directory, run `npm install`
 3. In your working directory, create a file called `.env` and a folder called `config`
-4. Inside of the `config` folder, create a `config.js` and `passport.js` file
+4. Inside of the `config` folder, create a `config.js` file
-4. For the contents of what to put in these files (`.env`, `config.js`, and `passport.js`), see Slack/Email or ask Bruh/Ryan)
+5. For the contents of what to put in these files (`.env` and `.config`), see D2L or ask Bruh/Ryan)

 # Running the Server